ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Possible values for the policy override type:

-"trusted_forwarder": Message authentication failure was anticipated by
-     other evidence linking the message to a locally maintained list of known and trusted forwarders.

 "local_policy": The Mail Receiver's local policy exempted the message
      from being subjected to the Domain Owner's requested policy action.